kptdev/kpt/site/book/04-using-functions/01-declarative-function-execution.md

 In many real-world scenarios, it's not sufficient to only have packages of static, fully-rendered resource configuration.
 You want the package to declare both static data as well as operations that should be performed on current resources and any resource that may be added in the future as you edit the package.
-For example:
+Example use cases:

 - Set the namespace on all namespace-scoped resources
 - Always perform schema validation on resources in the package